Oxford Climate Tech & Sustainability Innovation Challenge 2021 – results announced!

 WHEN is it?

-The challenge opens on 13th September and applications will be accepted until 10th October.
-Between these dates, you can also book an appointment with an OUI manager and a patent attorney to confidentiality discuss the potential and inventiveness of your idea.
-The winners and runners up will be announced on 22nd October.
+The challenge opened on 13th September and applications were accepted up to 10th October.
+Between these dates, you could also book an appointment with an OUI manager and a patent attorney to confidentiality discuss the potential and inventiveness of your idea.
+The winners and runners up were announced on 22nd October.

 WHY get involved?